-It’s not shocking that there has been a recent sharp increase in healthcare industry cyberattacks.
+Just like any other industry that benefits from technology to better its services, the healthcare software sector is prone to cyberattacks.
+So it’s not shocking that there has been a recent sharp increase in healthcare industry attacks.

 Opportunistic hackers are significantly targeting medical records.
 Hospitals store large amounts of patient data, this confidential data is worth a fortune to hackers who easily sell it on the dark web, making healthcare a growing target for cyberattacks.